-1. Nyungar Language
+1. Noongar Language

 The concept of the design enables the community to connect with nature, it allows the visitor to discover plants, and animals through Indigenous interpretation of the site and the wider region.
-This involves education and interpretation of the local area's endemic flora and fauna that also incorporates Whadjuk Nyungar language in the design.
+This involves education and interpretation of the local area's endemic flora and fauna that also incorporates Whadjuk Noongar language in the design.

 2. Water Sensitive